 - Mr. Exposition: Is the one to explain Uraraka's strategy during her fight against Bakugou when she reveals it.
 He also scoffs at the heroes who booed at the fight because sitting in the audience should have allowed them to see it firsthand.

 - Meaningful Name: His name comes from "monomane", the Japanese word for "mimicry".

-- Personality Powers: He's shown to be not just resentful, but jealous of Class 1-A because of how they keep proving themselves in the field.
-His power is to copy the quirks of others and use them, so he takes what others have that he doesn't and uses it against them.
+- Personality Powers: He's shown to be not just resentful, but envious of Class 1-A because of how they keep proving themselves in the field.
+His power is to copy the quirks of others and use them, so he takes what others have, that he doesn't, and uses it against them.

 - Phantom Thief: At least, this is his hero alias, and he does look the part.

 Itsuka Kendou — Battle Fist

 Voiced by: Saki Ogasawara (Japanese), Jad Saxton (English)

 "Carrying a gun around is just another way of saying you've got no confidence in a fight.
 Because at least us simple minds at U.A... have grown beyond the point of ever thinking there's no hope!"

 The class president of Class 1-B and a "friend" of Monoma, keeping him in check.
 She's very tomboyish and intelligent.
 Her Quirk is "Large Fists", which allows her to change the size of her hands.